 The first attribute of a good emergency fund is liquidity — as in, you need to get at these funds within a few hours.
 The second attribute is safety, meaning it can’t be tied up in an asset that could fluctuate in the short run, causing it to be under water when you need to make that quick withdrawal.
 There are a few alternatives which pass the liquidity and safety tests:

 1. Your mattress.
 It may not be politically correct to say this these days, but few options beat your mattress for liquidity.
 Another reason to keep at least a couple of hundred dollars in cash somewhere in your home?
 When a disaster strikes and power goes out, you may find that the stores and other places you could ordinarily process debit or credit cards — and/or your friendly ATM — may be out of power (or out of cash).
+This said, do not keep a large emergency fund at home.
+In order to keep pace with inflation (or at least try) it should be an interest-bearing savings account.

 2. Savings account.
 In my opinion, the lowly savings account is by far the best place to store most of your emergency fund.
 The deposits held in an ordinary online savings account are protected against bank failure by the FDIC, and you can get quick access to your money whenever you need it.
 Most online savings accounts allow you to transfer the money to the account backing your debit or credit card, so you can usually pay for what you need within minutes.